 The City Sump Retrofit Program will be implemented by the City of Joondalup.
-Timeframe for Implementation

 WATER MANAGEMENT AREA: CONTRACTS & PURCHASING

 Objective: Minimise the consumption of, and impact to, water resources through the consideration of environmental criteria in City purchasing and tender decisions.